Tzitzit: Tekhelet

 While there is no prohibition on wearing blue dye from another source, the rabbis maintain that other kinds of tekhelet do not fulfill the mitzvah of tekhelet, and thus all the strings have been traditionally kept undyed (i.e., white) for many centuries.
 In recent times, with the (debated) rediscovery of the ḥillazon as the Hexaplex trunculus mollusk, some have noted that one cannot fulfill the mitzvah of tzitzit without the tekhelet strand.
 This position, however, has been strongly disputed.
 Others have disputed whether the coloring that comes from the Murex trunculus is the same as the biblical tekhelet, based on the fact that according to traditional Jewish sources tekhelet is supposed to be a dark shade of blue, while wool that was discovered in archaeological excavations and was found to have been colored with Murex dye is violet.
+Others have also disputed that Murex trunculus might not be the correct chilazon due to its failure in fitting many Rabbinic criteria.

 When tekhelet is used, there are varying opinions in rabbinic literature as to how many of the strands are to be dyed: one of eight (Maimonides), two of eight (Abraham ben David), four of eight (Tosafot).
 While the white threads are to be made of the material of the garment, rabbinic law instructs that the tekhelet-dyed thread must be made of wool.

 According to several rabbinic sages, blue is the color of God's Glory.
 Staring at this color aids in meditation, bringing us a glimpse of the "pavement of sapphire, like the very sky for purity", which is a likeness of the Throne of God.
 Many items in the Mishkan, the portable sanctuary in the wilderness, such as the Menorah, many of the vessels, and the Ark of the Covenant, were covered with a blue-violet cloth when transported from place to place.